Prowibro/Ideas/README.md

 - VariableNames for programmers: an app that gives you a variable name based on a set of keywords

 ## Contributing
-If you have an idea that could be added to the list, feel free to open a pull request :)
+If you have an idea that could be added to the list, feel free to open a pull request (preferably add your idea to the top so newest ideas are at the top) :)